wisnunugroho21/initial-java-spring/README.md

 ```

 ## Usage
-Open the project's directory.
+Go to the project's directory.
 Then run this command :

 ```cmd
 mvn clean install